watertap-org/watertap/docs/technical_reference/unit_models/steam_heater_0D.rst

 * either heat transfer area or another design/operating variable that closes the heat exchanger degrees of freedom

-When using ``Mode.HEATER``, the initialization routine can unfix the hot-side inlet vapor flow so the model can estimate the required steam flow.
-When using ``Mode.CONDENSER`` with ``estimate_cooling_water=True``, the initialization routine can estimate the cold-side inlet flow from a fixed cold-side outlet temperature.

 Model Structure
 ---------------